 The Board of Directors consists of at least three and no more than nine members.
-The Board of Directors consisted of seven directors as at 31 December 2022.
+The Board of Directors consisted of five directors as at 31 December 2023.
 All members of the Board of Directors are non-executive directors.
 None of the directors held an executive position with ORIOR Group during the three fiscal years preceding the period under review.
 Unless otherwise noted, the members of the Board of Directors do not have significant business relationships with ORIOR AG or with ORIOR Group.
 All of the directors are Swiss nationals.
-As at 31 December 2022, the proportion of women was 28.6% and thus did not quite reach the gender representation of at least 30% provided for by the law, which is still in the transition period.
+As at 31 December 2023, the proportion of women was 40% and thus complies with gender representation of at least 30% provided for by the law, but is still in the transition period.